T R A V E L / C I T Y G U I D E S

 3. Modern Mexican Cuisine...

-With sophisticated, low-lit interiors and a soul-satisfying menu of creative Mexican cuisine, chef Enrique Olvera's smash-hit Cosme restaurant is one of our favourite places to dine in the city.
-Savour inventive flavours such as duck enchiladas with red mole and sliced raw fish with finger lime and avocado. $$
+With sophisticated, low-lit interiors and a soul-satisfying menu of contemporary Mexican-inspired cuisine, world-renowned chef Enrique Olvera's smash-hit Cosme restaurant offers one of our favourite dining experiences in New York.
+Cosme's creative menu features dishes rooted in Mexican flavours and traditions, while also celebrating local and seasonal ingredients from the Hudson Valley region.
+It's best to feast upon a wide selection of dishes such as duck enchiladas with red mole, or sliced raw fish with finger lime and avocado, complimented by Cosme's excellent selection of artisanal Mexican spirits. $$

 35 E 21st Street, New York